Gorilla-Lab-SCUT/Fantasia3D/README.md

 </p>

 # Update log
+**Please pull the latest code to improve performance!!**
+- (2023.08.05)
+  - Fix the bug about the same seed between different gpus, which may not accelerate convergence.
+  - Add a part for directly performing UV padding in the code, so there is no need for additional operations in the blender.
+- (2023.07.26)
   - Fix the bug about using the tangent space normal.
-(2023.07.26)

 # FAQs